gprakarsh/WikiQueria/README.md

 If you wish to run your own data, you may do so.
 We expect that the data you provide will be in this format:

-Vertex file -- the first field is the vertex ID, and the second field is the name of the page represented by the vertex ID.
+Vertex file (CSV) -- the first field is the vertex ID, and the second field is the name of the page represented by the vertex ID.

 ```
 0,"First page"